dimitrov-d/cloud-function-template/README.md

 4. **Deploy the Script**:
    - **Via Apillon Dashboard**: Upload the `index.bundle.js` file to the Apillon dashboard at [Apillon Cloud Functions](https://app.apillon.io/dashboard/service/cloud-functions/).
    - **Via API**: Alternatively, you can deploy the script using the Apillon API.
 Documentation for this process is available at [Apillon Web3 Cloud Functions](https://wiki-staging.apillon.io/web3-services/8-web3-cloud-functions.html) and [Apillon Cloud Functions API](https://wiki-staging.apillon.io/build/11-cloud-functions-api.html).
+   - **Via SDK**: You can also deploy and manage cloud functions using the Apillon SDK.
+Documentation for this process is available at [Apillon SDK](https://wiki-staging.apillon.io/build/5-apillon-sdk.html#cloud-functions).
+   - **Via CLI**: You can also deploy the script using the Apillon CLI.
+Documentation for this process is available at [Apillon CLI](https://wiki-staging.apillon.io/build/6-apillon-cli.html#cloud-function-commands).

 5. **Obtain Execution Endpoint**: After deploying, wait a few minutes.
 You will obtain the callable endpoint to execute the job on the Apillon dashboard.

+### Executing the Cloud Function

+Once your cloud function is deployed and running, Apillon provides you with a gateway URL that you are able to call via an HTTP POST request.
+The URL can be found on the [Apillon developer console](https://app.apillon.io/dashboard/service/cloud-functions/) when opening a specific cloud function, or it can be obtained by using the [Cloud Functions API](https://wiki.apillon.io/build/11-cloud-functions-api.md).